jbal/trendhunter/README.md

 site from which you want to base your query.
 This argument is called the `uid`, and must come after the subcommand.

-The optional arguments are best described via an example.
 The following excerpt is the Python Click help page for the `trends` subcommand.
+Every subcommand is set up with the same options.
 ```
 Usage: trendhunter trends [OPTIONS] UID